berkaygumus/minik-simulation/readme.txt

-These packages are created for minik robots at ISL Bogazici University.
+These packages are created for Gazebo models of "minik" robots at ISL Bogazici University.